terris91/terris91/README.md

 </h2>

 I'm **[Verse](https://elncqmelhhcm.click)**, a Coder and Editor.
 I'm on my way to becoming a **Cybersecurity Specialists** or a **Front-end Developer** (Optional). <br>
 Technology has always fascinated me, and I've immersed myself in the captivating world of cyber security.
-Malwares, Viruses, SQLI, ... are very dangerous so I hope I will become a Cybersecurity Specialists so I can protect people from them.
+Malwares, Viruses, SQLI, ... are very dangerous so I hope I will become a Cybersecurity Specialists then I can protect people from them.

 <details>